 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

 This fun toilet paper roll DIY tutorial will show you how to take toilet paper and paper towel rolls and repurpose them into a doll chair.
-It’s a practically free project that won’t take you too long to complete.
-Once you’ve made the doll chair, you can then customize it with the paints and decorations of your choosing.

 Why We Wanted a Doll Chair

-At almost 19 months old now, baby girl is starting to pretend play with her Jenna baby doll that Nicole gave her as a first birthday gift.
-Jenna is a 12 inch doll, so she is pretty tiny!
 Baby girl routinely kisses the doll, tries to feed it her food, and loves to put her white faux tissues on the baby as a blanket and wipe her face with them also.

-We are trying to incorporate the baby doll into some of our eating routines in hopes of getting our daughter to eat more!
-In order to have our doll at the table, we needed to make her a baby chair!
-And since we don’t know how long our daughter is going to be interested in the baby, I didn’t want to spend an arm and a leg on a mini chair.
+And since we don’t know how long our daughter will be interested in the baby, I didn’t want to spend an arm and a leg on a mini chair.
 Hence, this practically free idea: a DIY with toilet paper rolls.

 Supplies:

-- 2 empty toilet paper rolls
+• 2 empty toilet paper rolls

-- 2 empty paper towel rolls
+• 2 empty paper towel rolls

-- Old cardboard box
+• Old cardboard box

-- Scissors
+• Scissors

-- Paint as needed for decoration
+• Paint as needed for decoration

 How To Make a Doll Chair:

-I glued the base of the chair corners into the paper towel rolls as shown below.
+I glued the base of the chair corners into the paper towel rolls, as shown below.
 I made the project at first using hot glue, but this didn’t hold up well, so I had to redo it with more permanent glue.

 Then, I attached the two toilet paper rolls to the bottom of the cardboard chair base to form the other two legs of the chair.